-I have found after talking with people who are enquiring about purchasing a mini, toy, pocket, teacup, or miniature Pomeranians, these people are actually asking to purchase the correct show size Pomeranian.
+Basically the answer is nowhere.
+I have found after talking with people who are enquiring about purchasing a Mini Pomeranian, Toy Pomeranian, Miniature Pomeranian, Pocket Pomeranian or Teacup Pomeranian these people are actually asking to purchase the correct show size Pomeranian.

 Always purchase your Pomeranian from a reputable, registered SHOW breeder.
 A Show breeder breeds Pomeranians conforming closely to the Pomeranian breed standard, so you can expect a puppy purchased from these sources to mature at between 3 and 7 lbs.

 The present Pom standard states the breed should be within the following weight